dportik/dadi_pipeline/Plotting/README.md

     vmin_val = float(0.01)
     Plotting_Functions.Plot_2D(fs, model_fit, prefix, "sym_mig_vmin", vmin_val = vmin_val)

+Notice that this creates a pop-up window with the plot in it.
+To move along to the second plot, simply close this window.
+The plot will be saved to a PDF file in the working directory automatically.

 The functions are nearly identical for 1D and 3D plotting:

 ***Plot_3D(fs, model_fit, outfile, model_name, vmin_val=None)***